 Kathleen continued to email me ideas over the years.
 Some of them I picked up, others I didn’t.
-Whether or not your story goes anywhere is dependent on lots of factors, many of which you’ll never know about.
-Perhaps that publication has already recently published stories on your particular topic and they’re giving it a rest.
+Whether your story goes anywhere is dependent on several factors, many of which you’ll never know about.
+Perhaps that publication has already recently published a story on your particular topic and they’re giving it a rest.
 Maybe you just got picked up by a different publication and they don’t want to share the same story with their readers.
 They might file it away, though, so keep in mind that sending somewhat evergreen content (content not tied to a specific time) is a good idea.
-If some space opens up last minute, they may dig in that folder of ideas.
+If some space opens up last minute, they may dig into that folder of ideas.

 Let’s Pretend You’re a Country Music Singer

-To make this presentation more fun, I distilled the pitch process down into an extended metaphor.
-Instead of a person trying to get media attention, think of yourself as a country music singer who is about to play a show at the Tumblrweed, a popular honky tonk bar and grille.
+To make this presentation more fun, I distilled the pitch process into an extended metaphor.
+Instead of a person trying to get media attention and brand awareness, think of yourself as a country music singer who is about to play a show at the Tumblrweed, a popular honky tonk bar and grille.